The Rapture Debate

 The concept of removing the Holy Spirit is devastating to the good news, which asserts the indispensable role of the Holy Spirit in conviction of sin, justification, regeneration, sanctification and other spiritual graces (John 3:5, 6, 8; 6:63; 14:17, 26; 15:26; 16:13; Rom 8:2, 5, 9, 15; 15:16; 1Cor 2:14; 6:11; 12:3; 2Cor 3:6; Gal 4:6, 29; 5:18, 22; 2Th 2:13; Titus 3:5; and 1Pet 1:2; 1Jn 3:24; 4:13).
 The report of apostolic ministry detailed in Acts also demonstrates that successful ministry depends utterly on the work of the Holy Spirit (Acts 1:5, 8; 2:4; 4:8, 31; 5:32; 6:3, 5; 7:55; 8:17, 29, 39; 9:17; 10:38, 44f; 11:12, 16, 17, 24; 13:2ff, 9, 52; 15:8, 28; 16:6f; 19:21; 20:22f; 21:4, 11).
 Without the Holy Spirit how could the Father expect anyone to be convicted of sin when the angel proclaims the "eternal good news" for the last time (Rev 14:6f)?
 Without the Holy Spirit what is left is "another good news" which would rely on legalistic works to achieve salvation.

-"But the day of the Lord will come like a thief, in which the heavens will pass away with a roar and the elements will be destroyed with intense heat, and the earth and its works will be burned up.
-Since all things are to be destroyed in this way, what sort of people ought you to be in holy conduct and godliness, looking for and hastening the coming of the day of God, because of which the heaven will be destroyed by burning, and the elements will melt with intense heat!"
+"But the day of the Lord will come as a thief, in which the heavens will pass away with a rushing sound, and the elements burning with heat will be destroyed, and the earth and the works in it will be exposed.
+11 So, all these things are being destroyed, what kind of people ought you to be in holy conduct and piety, 12 expecting, even eagerly awaiting, the coming of the day of God, because of which the heavens being set on fire will be destroyed, and the elements burning with great heat will be melted!
+13 But we are awaiting new heavens and a new earth according to His promise."
+(BR)

 Revelation 7:9-10, 13-14